Rize's mission is to unlock agriculture's potential to become the largest natural carbon sink in Europe.

 In accordance with our mission to have the highest possible impact, we plan to make our technology and protocols for soil carbon measurement, reporting, and verification widely available to partner organisations in order to ensure that every farm can engage in and benefit from carbon removal.

 Farmers can lower their emissions and sequester carbon in their soils by adopting agricultural practices such as using less mineral fertilizer, planting cover crops, returning crop residues to the soil, and decreasing tillage.
 These practices also regenerate soil in the long run, with far reaching environmental benefits for biodiversity, water filtration, soil erosion, compaction, contamination, salinity, and for preventing desertification.
 Sustainable practices also improve farm resilience to climate change and therefore future-proof our food chain.

 Once sequestered in the soil, carbon will remain stored as long as sustainable farm practices are maintained.

 Rize pilot program

-Are you already a regenerative farm or currently switching to regenerative practices and want to become a carbon credit pioneer?
+Are you already a farm using climate-friendly practices or currently switching to those practices and want to become a carbon credit pioneer?
 Join our pilot program to create the first European Credits.